Talia-Bland/Flixster/README.md

 ## Notes

---Multiple typos
+-- Multiple typos
--- User perimission(as far as I am aware) not allowing the app to show results due to "bug" error
+-- .load missing not allowing the app to show results due to error

 ## License